-- GRE and GRE Subject tests are not required.
+- GRE Subject tests are not required.
 If you choose to submit scores our institution code is 2672, no department code is required

 All graduate students entering the program are supported in their first year by a First Year Fellowship or the prestigious Centenial Fellowhip provided by the Graduate School.
 From the second year onwards, support derives from department fellowships, training grants, external fellowships won by students, and assistantships for teaching in undergraduate laboratories and precepts.

 All EEB graduate students are encouraged to apply for external funding to cover tuition/stipend.
 In addition to receiving a financial award from the university for winning an external fellowship, students are relieved of two semesters of required teaching.
 Below is a partial list of available funding sources.
 Check with your adviser and colleagues for more field-specific fellowships.